This is Chapter 4 in the Nordic Model Now! Handbook for Universities.

 The chances are high that you could make more money per hour working in a supermarket.

-Other successful OnlyFans creators can promote your profile – for a fee using a referral code – meaning that OnlyFans is also a pyramid scheme.
+OnlyFans creators can earn a percentage of the earnings of new creators they introduce (‘refer’) to the site – meaning that OnlyFans is also a pyramid scheme.
 It not only lowers the bar to entry into the sex industry, but also to pimping.

 After investing in equipment (e.g. a quality webcam, microphone, and lighting kit) and huge amounts of time, many creators realise they are making practically zilch.
 Having taken their clothes off for random strangers on the internet, at this point some women might think about turning to ‘full service’ prostitution – which comes with an additional raft of dangers.
 However, this is against the OnlyFans rules and may see you thrown off the platform, losing your growing following, and being left with even fewer options.